Corporate Governance report

 Directors are elected/appointed by shareholders at the AGM.
 Experts who are non-shareholders or promoters of the Bank may also be elected as Directors.
 Election or re-election of a Director at the AGM shall be accompanied by a recommendation from the Board, based on a recommendation from the Nomination, Remuneration, and Corporate Governance Committee, with specific information such as biographical and professional qualifications and other directorships held.

-The Board is supported by the Corporate Secretary, who provides professional and administrative support to the General Assembly, the Board, its Committees and members.
-The Corporate Secretary also assumes the responsibilities of the Corporate Governance Officer, and in this context supports the processes of performance evaluation for the Board, the Board Committees, and individual Directors as well as the process of access to independent advice and other relevant issues.
-The appointment of the Corporate Secretary is subject to the approval of the Board.
+The Board is supported by the Group Corporate Secretary, who provides professional and administrative support to the General Assembly, the Board, its Committees and members.
+The Group Corporate Secretary also assumes the responsibilities of the Group Corporate Governance Officer, and in this context supports the processes of performance evaluation for the Board, the Board Committees, and individual Directors as well as the process of access to independent advice and other relevant issues on a Group level.
+The appointment of the Group Corporate Secretary is subject to the approval of the Board.

-BBK’s Corporate Secretary is Ahmed A. Qudoos Ahmed, who joined the Bank in 2009.
-His qualifications include a BSc in Engineering from the University of Bahrain in 1996, and he has since attended many advance training programmes in corporate governance both in Bahrain and abroad, accumulating over 20 years of experience in the financial sector.
+BBK’s Group Corporate Secretary is Ahmed A. Qudoos Ahmed, who joined the Bank in 2009.
+His qualifications include a BSc in Engineering from the University of Bahrain in 1996, he is qualified in Board Secretarial practices from George Washington University and he has attended many advance training programmes in corporate governance both in Bahrain and abroad, accumulating over 21 years of experience in the financial sector.

 Directors’ roles and responsibilities

 The Board of Directors oversees the implementation of the Bank’s strategic initiatives and its functioning within the agreed framework, in accordance with relevant statutory and regulatory structures.
 The Board ensures the adequacy of financial and operational systems and internal control, as well as the implementation of Corporate Ethics and the Code of Conduct.